umbraco/UmbracoDocs/Fundamentals/Data/Relations/index.md

 [Some examples are provided here in the RelationService Documentation Page](../../documentation/reference/management/services/relationservice/)

 ### Use cases
-Commonly you might create a 'Relation' between two objects either as
+You might want to create a 'Relation' between two objects either as:

 -  a response to a backoffice event.
 For example, a content item being published that has picked several other content items.
 You can add a relationship between these items to make querying between them easier.